Qigong deep abdominal, diaphragmatic or bellows breathing

 This healthy breathing with intention is your cornerstone of all Qigong practice.
 Master the breathing and you master Qigong.

-- Place your hands on Dan Tien (men left hand on the lower belly with right hand covering , women right hand on the lower belly with left hand covering)
+- Place your hands on Dan Tien.
+For men left hand on the lower belly, with right hand covering , women right hand on the lower belly, with left hand covering.

-- Check your stance for universal posture ( feet one and a half shoulder width apart, tuck the pelvis in, knees slightly bent, chin tucked ever so slightly in, tongue resting on the roof of your mouth )
+- Check your stance for universal posture.
+Standing with feet one-and-a-half shoulder’s width apart, tuck the pelvis in, bend knees slightly, tuck chin ever so slightly in, rest tongue on the roof of your mouth.

-- Breathe in through your nose ( as you draw universal energy from nature you expand your lower belly by diaphragm muscle moving downwards ).
+- Breathe in through your nose as you draw in the universal energy from nature, you expand your lower belly, moving your diaphragm muscle downwards.
 There is a moment where there is no breath in or out.
 On inhalation, fresh air is drawn into the lungs and oxygen is carried by the red cells to the tissues.

-- Breathe out through your nose ( as you release any negative thoughts and energy from your body, you contracting your abdomen moving the diaphragm upwards ).
+- Breathe out through your nose.
+As you release any negative thoughts and energy from your body, you contract your abdomen, moving your diaphragm upwards.
 Once again there is a moment where there is no breath in or out.
-On exhalation, carbon dioxide, a waste product diffuses from the blood into the lung’s air sacks and is expelled.
+On exhalation, carbon dioxide, a waste product from the blood diffuses into the lung’s air sacks and is expelled.

 What’s in it for me?

-- quality of breath becomes slow, long, deep, fine, even and tranquil
+- The quality of breath becomes slow, long, deep, fine, even and tranquil.

 One of the ancient names for Qigong , tu gu na xin, means expelling the old, drawing in the new.
 This is the foundation of Qigong breathing.